javiannnnn/applied-machine-learning/README.md

 - Equal-weight soft voting
 - Three-fold probability stacking

 Hyperparameters were optimised with **Optuna's Tree-structured Parzen Estimator sampler**.
-Matthews Correlation Coefficient was used as the cross-validation objective because it provides a balanced assessment under severe class imbalance.
+Matthews Correlation Coefficient was used as the cross-validation objective because it gives a balanced assessment under severe class imbalance.

 ## Handling Class Imbalance